Login with either Facebook, or your email and password.

 On the Snowschoolers website there is a page that displays all of the ski instructors profiles, with a photo and a brief bio.http://www.snowschoolers.com/browse For each instructor, you can read all of the reviews prior clients left.
 When choosing your child’sinstructor it’s very important there is a personality fit.
 If you have an energetic little boy then you may be looking for a goofy male ski instructor with a lot of experience coaching young kids.
 It’s important to sift through all of the reviews and base your decision off of what looks to be the right fit.
 Maybe one instructor receives perfect,raving reviews from one specific gender or age group.
 Also, no need to worry if no one coach stands out.
 All options are great options!

 And finally, to the long debated question… skiing or snowboarding.
 For a young child, skiing is generally easier to learn, since their weight is displaced over both feet and it’s easier to balance.
 Some people say skiing is easier to learn and harder to master, while snowboarding is the opposite.
 Most kids do ski lessons rather than snowboard lessons.
-However, if you yourself are looking to raise a snowboarding family, then there’s your answer.
+However, plenty of snowboarders will tell you it's easier to learn how to snowboard.
+So if you yourself are looking to raise a snowboarding family, then there’s your answer.
 Also, if your child is around eight years old and has a burning desire to attempt snowboarding, then it can never hurt to let them pursue their dream.
 Both are great options and ski school is the place where all great skiers begin!